 Does Fort Lauderdale Have ATV Laws?

-At David I. Fuchs, Injury & Accident Lawyer, P.A., our attorneys have years of experience handling ATV crash claims.
+At David I. Fuchs, Injury & Accident Lawyer, P.A., our Fort Lauderdale personal injury attorneys have years of experience handling ATV crash claims.
 We know that three- and four-wheeler ATVs are becoming more popular in the state, resulting in greater odds of accidents and injuries.
 We strive to be a trusted, reputable source of legal representation for these unique cases.
 We understand ATV safety rules, regulations, manufacturer instructions, and the relevant state laws, including:

 - No ATVs allowed on paved roads